Bombings, bombardments kill across Syria

-AMMAN/BEIRUT Bomb attacks killed at least 28 people in Syria's second city Aleppo on Friday, while Homs endured another day of shelling and a firefight broke out in Damascus, the nearest violence to the centre of the capital in an 11-month uprising.
+AMMAN/BEIRUT At least 28 people were killed in two bomb attacks in Syria's second city Aleppo on Friday while in besieged Homs, opposition neighbourhoods endured another day of bombardment by President Bashar al-Assad's troops.

-The two Aleppo bombings were the worst violence to hit the country's commercial hub during the revolt against the Assad family's 42-year dynastic rule.
+The Aleppo bombings were the worst violence to hit the country's commercial hub since the uprising against the Assad family's 42-year dynastic rule began 11 months ago.

-Mangled bodies and severed limbs lay on the pavement outside the military and security service buildings that were targeted - as shown in live footage on Syrian television, which has consistently portrayed the revolt against President Bashar al-Assad as the work of foreign-backed "terrorists".
+Mangled, bloodied bodies and severed limbs lay on the pavement outside the military and security service buildings that were targeted - as shown in live footage on Syrian television, which has consistently portrayed the revolt against Assad as the work of foreign-backed "terrorists".

 No one claimed responsibility for the Aleppo bombings but they took place as Assad's forces grow more ferocious in operations to crush the uprising.
-Some opposition figures accused the government of manipulating events to discredit them.
+Some opposition figures said the government was manipulating the incidents to discredit them.

 Friday saw more unrest across the country, with activists reporting that security forces opened fire in Latakia, in the town of Dael in Deraa province, and elsewhere to break up demonstrations taking place after weekly Muslim prayers.